-7. Lead and support collaborative efforts that align with college, campus, and community priorities.

-RC#1: During 2016 we partnered with area P-12 schools to place 9 school counseling practicum and 24 internship students who contributed a minimum of 6760 (40/130/130 per semester) hours of direct counseling services to their respective P-12 school site(s) in school systems in Omaha and the Omaha metro area.

-RC#2: During 2016, CMHC 19 practicum and 43 internship students collaborated with clinical sites across Omaha and Lincoln.
-In total, these students contributed a minimum of 11,180 hours of direct counseling services (40/130/130 per semester) to members of the UNO, Omaha metro, and Lincoln communities.

-RC #3: The department's CSI chapter, Upsilon Nu Omicron, expanded last year's efforts to promote the theme of professional advocacy and development.
+- 7. Lead and support collaborative efforts that align with college, campus, and community priorities. - RC#1: During 2016 we partnered with area P-12 schools to place 9 school counseling practicum and 24 internship students who contributed a minimum of 6760 (40/130/130 per semester) hours of direct counseling services to their respective P-12 school site(s) in school systems in Omaha and the Omaha metro area. - RC#2: During 2016, CMHC 19 practicum and 43 internship students collaborated with clinical sites across Omaha and Lincoln.
+In total, these students contributed a minimum of 11,180 hours of direct counseling services (40/130/130 per semester) to members of the UNO, Omaha metro, and Lincoln communities. - RC #3: The department's CSI chapter, Upsilon Nu Omicron, expanded last year's efforts to promote the theme of professional advocacy and development.
 This was done through newsletter updates on advocacy and leadership opportunities, through clothing/food drives for minority and underserved populations in the Omaha metro, and by having a community mental health advocate (and program graduate/adjunct instructor) provide a short key note talk on the roles and opportunities for engaging in advocacy and leadership positions prior to and following graduation.
 These activities serve both the department, college, UNO, and community's theme of serving others through community engagement-a central element to UNO's "metropolitan mission".

-Led by Dr. Luther and Mr. Richards, faculty engagement in several state level meetings were instrumental in creating alternative certification routes for professional school counselors.
+- RC #4: Led by Dr. Luther and Mr. Richards, faculty engagement in several state level meetings were instrumental in creating alternative certification routes for professional school counselors.
 After a 1.5-year process, two alternative routes were selected and, as of August 2017, will be law in Nebraska.
 This represents a paradigm shift in NE by providing options for non-teachers to gain the certification required to become professional school counselors without 2 years of teaching experience.
 These alternative routes will involve additional credit hours, but ultimately brings NE in alignment with the vast majority of state requirements for school counselors nationally.
-It also opens up a range of new recruiting options for new students in our department and, ultimately, to train more professional school counselors to fill the significant gaps of qualified professional school counselors in Nebraska.

-RC #4:

-RC #5: Dr. Luther (co-chair) and Mr. Richards continue to lead diversity efforts within COE as co-chair of the COE Diversity Committee.
-This year saw their efforts manifest in the well-attended seminar addressing implicit bias.

-RC#6: Dr. Luther continues to represent the department at MOEC, where she serves as the both liaison to and "voice" for the counseling department with the Metropolitan Omaha Education Consortium.
-The Department with a HRSA and Americorps grants with the Behavioral Health Education Center of Nebraska.
+It also opens up a range of new recruiting options for new students in our department and, ultimately, to train more professional school counselors to fill the significant gaps of qualified professional school counselors in Nebraska. - RC #5:Dr. Luther (co-chair) and Mr. Richards continue to lead diversity efforts within COE as co-chair of the COE Diversity Committee.
+This year saw their efforts manifest in the well-attended seminar addressing implicit bias. - RC#6: Dr. Luther continues to represent the department at MOEC, where she serves as the both liaison to and "voice" for the counseling department with the Metropolitan Omaha Education Consortium.
+The Department Chair will join Dr. Luther as a department representative in 2017. - RC #7: Specifically, 2016 marks the first year of the department's collaboration with a HRSA and Americorps grants with the Behavioral Health Education Center of Nebraska.
 Currently, the department has 9 students placed through the HRSA grant and 4 through the Americorps grant.
 Each student receives a stipend of between 10K (HRSA) and 5K (Americorps) and are placed at integrated care facilities in minority and other underserved areas in the Omaha metro area.